 Shell Environment on the Cluster

-Discovery uses a Linux-based operating system (CentOS), where the shell program interfaces with the user.
-Bash (Bourne Again Shell) is one of the most popular shell implementations and the default shell on Discovery.
+Explorer uses a Linux-based operating system (Rocky Linux 9), where the shell program interfaces with the user.
+Bash (Bourne Again Shell) is one of the most popular shell implementations and the default shell on Explorer.

 The shell script .bashrc is used by bash to initialize your shell environment.
 For example, it is typically used to define aliases, functions, and load modules.
 Note that environment variables settings (such as PATH) generally go in the .bash_profile or .profile files.
 Your .bashrc, .bash_profile, and .profile files live in your $HOME directory.
 You can change your .bashrc with a text editor like nano.